 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Cruelty can be found in every stitch of Canada Goose's jackets and other clothing items.
-Wild coyotes trapped for the company's fur-trimmed jackets can suffer for days and face blood loss, shock, dehydration, frostbite, gangrene, and attacks by predators.
-Mothers desperate to get back to their starving pups have attempted to chew off their own limbs to escape.
-Animals who don't succumb to the elements, blood loss, infection, or predators are often strangled, stomped on, or bludgeoned to death when the trapper returns.
+Coyotes used for the company's fur trim can suffer in painful steel traps for days before they're shot or bludgeoned to death.
+Mothers desperate to get back to their pups have attempted to chew off their own limbs to escape.
+Animals who don't succumb to the elements, blood loss, infection, or predators are often shot or bludgeoned to death when the trapper returns.